Dre Campbell Farm

 The Best Perennials for Clay Soil

-Goldenrod, asters, bee balm, Russian sage, daylily, purple coneflower, and yarrow are all great choices.
-These beautiful plants do well in clay soil, and they’ll keep coming back year after year.
+Goldenrod, asters, bee balm, Russian sage, daylily, purple coneflower, and yarrow are all suitable for clay soil.
+These beautiful plants do well in clay soil and will keep coming back year after year.

 What about Hydrangeas?

-The best soil for your hydrangea is one that drains well and is loamy and fertile.
+The best soil for your hydrangea drains well and is loamy and fertile.
 If you’ve got clay soil, though, no worries.
 You can still supply your plants with what they need by amending the soil with compost or other organic materials.

 Issues With This Soil Type

-Clay soil may not be the ideal choice for gardeners, but there are still some plants that don’t mind growing in it.
+Clay soil may not be ideal for many gardeners, but some plants still thrive in it.

-The worst thing about clay is that it tends to get waterlogged due to poor drainage.
-This can be a bit of a problem for some plants, limiting oxygen to their roots and hindering growth.
+The worst thing about clay is that it gets waterlogged due to poor drainage.
+This can be a problem for some plants, limiting oxygen to their roots and hindering growth.

-This type of soil is also slow to warm up in the spring, compacts easily, and is heavy to dig, but it still works well for some plants.
+This soil type is also slow to warm up in the spring, compacts easily, and is heavy to dig, but it still works well for some plants.

 Improving Heavy Clay Soil

 You can improve most clay soils with time and effort.
-However, the most important issue to tackle is bad drainage.
-This is especially true when standing water is present.
+However, the most important issue to tackle is bad drainage, especially when standing water is present.

 Organic Matter

-Get your hands dirty and turn that soil over, incorporating lots of organic matter as you go.
-Doing so will greatly improve the quality of this soil type.
+Get your hands dirty and turn that soil over, incorporating lots of organic matter.
+Doing so will significantly improve the quality of this soil type.

-Coarse grit, compost, manure, and leaf mold are all great options to get started.
-Spread out two to three inches of any of these materials and fork them into your garden bed.
+Coarse grit, compost, manure, and leaf mold are all great options for getting started.
+Spread two to three inches of any of these materials and fork them into your garden bed.

 Garden Lime

-You can also improve this soil type with a little calcium.
+You can also improve this soil type with some calcium.
 This will help the clay particles form clumps and improve drainage.

 However, note that this technique works best on acidic soils.
-So, if you’re not sure of your soil’s pH level, pick up a testing kit from your local garden store or get one online.
+If you’re not sure of your soil’s pH level, pick up a testing kit from your local garden store or get one online.

-Read more on how to use garden lime for your plants.
+Read more about how to use garden lime for your plants.

 Gypsum